 - I’m the founder of fit2b.com which began as as a fitness blog and has expanded to providing eLearning courses and wholesome workouts for the whole family to members in over 30 countries worldwide!
 My passions have always included healthy birth and bellies, and so I put my bachelor degree in Exercise and Sport Science to work for my family.
 Now, others are making money from Fit2B Studio via our affiliate program.
 Learn more at http://fit2b.us/affiliate?ref=29 Beth Learn at Fit2B (I’m an affiliate and a big fan of Fit2B!)

 - My eBook The Bootstrap VA and my Facebook group is full of women pursuing VA (virtual assistant) work so they can be home with their kids. – Lisa Morosky at The Bootstrap VA (Lisa did some VA work for me last summer as I was getting ready to launch my Natural Birth Stories book.
 I love that she is empowering other moms to find jobs as VAs so they can stay at home too!)

 - By reading some of my favorite blogs, I’ve seen them post jobs for VAs (virtual assistants).
 I replied to one, which led to getting a job with her.
 That job led me to connect with a couple of other bloggers.
-And the rest, as they say, is history. – Rachel at Signed by Me
+She now runs her own company with people working for her as VAs to give other SAHMs a chance to earn money for their families. – Rachel at Signed by Me

 - I’m a budgeting coach through Money 4 Life Center which is affiliated with Focus on the Family – Danielle at More Than Four Walls